knowledge-kitchen

 Can I take a photo of the screen during lecture?

 Not without permission from the lecturer.
-You may be violating copyright law, in addition to being awfully impolite to your professor and fellow students.
+You may be violating copyright law, in addition to being awfully impolite to your instructor and fellow students.
 See above.

 Equipment